-Facebook rejects co-founder's call for breakup, senator urges U.S. antitrust probe
+Facebook rejects co-founder call for breakup, senator urges U.S. antitrust probe

 “Today’s big tech companies have too much power—over our economy, our society, & our democracy.
 They’ve bulldozed competition, used our private info for profit, hurt small businesses & stifled innovation.
 It’s time to #BreakUpBigTech,” Warren said on Twitter on Thursday.

-Representative Ro Khanna, a California Democrat, said in a statement he agreed that in retrospect that U.S. regulators “should not have approved Facebook’s acquisition of Instagram & WhatsApp in 2012.”
+Representative Ro Khanna, a California Democrat, said in a statement he agreed in retrospect that U.S. regulators “should not have approved Facebook’s acquisition of Instagram & WhatsApp in 2012.”

 He said that “the way forward is to heavily scrutinize future mergers and to ensure no company has anti-competitive platform privileges.”